 Serotonin, in particular, is often referred to as the “feel-good” neurotransmitter since it contributes to feelings of happiness and well-being.

-An analysis published in the Cochrane Database of Systematic Reviews examined the effects of using exercise for depression.
-The analysis included 35 clinical trials involving over 2,300 participants.
+A systematic review published in the Cochrane Database of Systematic Reviews examined the effects of using exercise for depression.
+The analysis included randomized controlled trials, with 35 clinical trials involving over 2,300 participants.

 Not to be ignored is the effect that self-confidence can have on a person’s mental health.
+Low self-esteem and mental illness can be perpetuated by negative thoughts and negative thought patterns, which feed depression.
+Exercise can provide a sense of achievement, which can enhance self-esteem and combat hopelessness, helping to break this cycle and improve overall well-being.
 Low self-esteem reduces a person’s life quality, leading them along a jagged path of self-criticism, sadness, anger, shame, or guilt.

 However, observing the gradual changes that regular workouts bring to your body can start to stem the tide of overwhelming feelings.
 You begin to develop self-confidence instead of self-criticism, which directly impacts your mental health.

 This is especially true when you participate in group exercises.
+Joining an exercise class can provide valuable social support and motivation, making the experience more enjoyable and encouraging for individuals with mental health concerns.
 Sharing with like-minded people in workout classes can help you achieve more than you possibly could alone.

 A group atmosphere helps you push yourself further, reach milestones, and keep your commitment level high.